spirrobe/dolueg2figures/README.md

 - set the color of the line: 'zerolinecolor': '#000000'
 - set the width of the line: 'zerolinewidth': 1

-- Draw a grid, defaults to yes: 'grid': True
+- draw a grid, defaults to yes: 'grid': True
 - the linestyle of the grids vertical lines: 'gridxlinestyle': '-'
 - the linestyle of the grids horizontal lines: 'gridylinestyle': ':'
 - the linewidth of the grid: 'gridlinewidth': 0.25